 What I learned

-After make a list of pros and cons, I thought about who I wanted to be and how I wanted to feel everyday.
+After making a list of pros and cons, I thought about who I wanted to be and how I wanted to feel every day.
 I pulled aspects from each list and created a new “uniform” for myself.
 Heels made it hard to clean and play so I replaced them with bare feet around the house or flats.
-T-shirts made me feel frumpy so I chose a blouse instead.
+The T-shirts made me feel frumpy so I chose a blouse instead.
 I’m comfortable in jeans and like the way I feel when I took the time to put on makeup and do my hair.

 There is not just one perfect combination.
 We are all so beautifully different and what we feel comfortable in is going to vary from person to person.